code-423n4/2023-06-reserve/README.md

 # Reserve Protocol - Invitational audit details

+❗️ Note: This audit was originally held last month but due to insufficient participation, we are re-running it.
+Dates and details below.

 - Total Prize Pool: $79,800 USDC
   - HM awards: $37,995 USDC
   - QA awards: $4,470 USDC